 The Ruddock Family Gallery is dedicated to The Courtauld’s important collection of Medieval and Early Renaissance paintings and decorative arts.
 Rooms devoted to 20th century art and the Bloomsbury Group also showcase lesser-known areas of the collection through rotating displays.

-Gallery Entry tickets from £10
+Gallery Entry from £10 / concessions available

-Gallery Entry + Exhibition tickets from £13
+Gallery Entry + Exhibition from £13 / concessions available

-Friends go free other concessions available
+Courtauld Friends go free

 Visitor information